Particular/docs.particular.net/samples/sqs/simple/sample_content_Sqs_[,5).partial.md

 This sample shows basic usage of SQS as a transport for NServiceBus.
-The application sends an empty message to itself, via the SQS transport, and writes to the console when the message is received.
+The application sends an empty message to itself via the SQS transport, and writes a message to the console when the message is received.

 downloadbutton

-## AWS Setup
+## AWS setup

 ### Security and access configuration